jaccomoc/jactl/docs/pages/language-guide.md

 ## Split Method

+The `split()` method is another place where regex patterns are used.
-The `split()` method operates on strings to split them based on a supplied regex pattern:
+Split operates on strings to split them into their constituent parts where the separator is based on a supplied regex pattern:
 ```groovy
 > '1, 2,3,  4'.split(/\s*,\s*/)    // split on comma ignoring whitespace
 ['1', '2', '3', '4']